Published: Oct 21, 2019, Updated: Nov 01, 2022

-When you apply for an ESTA, you will be required to answer yes or no to 9 questions that are used to determine whether or not you are eligible.
-A full list of the ESTA eligibility questions can be found here: https://www.official-esta.com/esta-resources/what-are-the-esta-eligibility-questions/.
+When you apply for an ESTA, you will be required to answer yes or no to 9 eligibility questions that are used to determine whether or not you are eligible.
 The questions include:

-If an applicant answers yes to any of these questions, their application will most probably be refused.
+If an applicant answers yes to any of these questions, their application will most likely be refused.